 Jot down the measurements for each hoof in both inches and millimeters, as different brands use different units.
 Once you have your numbers, you can confidently compare them to the manufacturer’s sizing chart.
 This step is crucial because understanding your horse’s unique hoof shape is the key to finding the perfect boot.

-Test the Fit Before You Commit
+Step 2: Test the Fit Before Your First Ride

 Once your new hoof boots arrive, it’s time for a test run, but keep it indoors on a clean, dry surface.
 Most retailers won’t accept returns on boots that show any signs of outdoor wear.
 Slide the boot onto the hoof.
 It should fit snugly, like a glove, without you having to force it on.
 There shouldn't be any significant gaps around the top of the boot or at the heel.